kiteamismorethansport/wd.io_telnyx_tests/README.md

 This script triggers the Allure CLI to convert the test results into a human-readable report.
 You can view these reports by opening allure-report/index.html in any web browser.

 Deployment
-Include notes about deploying this on a live system, if applicable.
-Often, this will involve integrating with a CI/CD pipeline, where tests are run automatically:
+Include integrating with a CI/CD pipeline, where tests are run automatically:
 Configure the pipeline to build the project.
 Run tests and generate reports using the commands provided above.
 Optionally push results to a monitoring or report aggregation service.

 Built With
 Node.js - The JavaScript runtime
 WebdriverIO - Selenium-based testing framework